«Marketing Plan. Heavenly Beauty and Spa Inc.» - Free Essay Paper

 c) Threat of lawsuits from customers that accidentally experience reactions from particular chemicals or others who suffer injuries or burns at the outlets.

 Heavenly Beauty and Spa obtains most of it hair products, salon and spa supplies from external manufactures.
 However, it also manufactures its products such as soap.
 The key aspects is that the Heavenly Beauty and Spa intends to start producing and distributing its products.
 The products will be made hand-made by the employed staff under the supervision of the sales manager.
 The business intends to purchase the heavy-duty machines that will be used in the manufacturing of the products such as soap.
 The distribution services will be handled over to an outside vendor who will be hired by the human resource office.
-The vendor will be served with the distrribution of the products to customers at their homes as well as to stores.
+The vendor will be served with the distribution of the prooducts to customers at their homes as well as to stores.
 Tendering and procurements activities are managed by the head of office located in the United States, which is the nerve of Heavenly Beauty and Spa.
 On the other hand, the request for delivery of the companies manufactured products will be conducted either in the office or through telephone calls.
 Products for both Salons and Spas are purchased from specific manufacturers in bulk and stored in a warehouse in the main office premises.
 Deliveries to the main office are done by tendered suppliers.
 Every general manager at each outlet sends an order with the particular requirements to the head office.
 The distribution manager processes and authorizes the distribution of products to each salon and spa according to the specifications of their orders.
 Hired vehicles are used to distribute the products to their specific locations.